infobip/infobip-api-java-client/README.md

 Similar to standard messaging example, but when preparing your message, use `SMSAdvancedTextualRequest`:

-    SendMultipleTextualSmsAdvanced client = new SendMultipleTextualSmsAdvanced(new BasicAuthConfiguration(BASE_URL, USERNAME, PASSWORD));
+    SendMultipleTextualSmsAdvanced client = new SendMultipleTextualSmsAdvanced(new BasicAuthConfiguration(USERNAME, PASSWORD));

     Destination destination = new Destination();
     destination.setTo("xxxxxxxx");